Surviving a Nuclear Attack or Nuclear Accident.

 The chance of recovery depends mainly on how much and for how long the body was exposed to radiation, as well as on a person's general level of health and ability to recover.
 The brain and kidneys will not recover.
 Other parts (skin and bone marrow) have a greater ability to recover from damage.
 Usually, a dose of 600 centigrams (cgys) to the entire body will result in almost certain death.
 If, for example, only the hands received this same dose, a person's overall health would not suffer much, although the hands would be severely damaged.External and internal damage to the body

 Highly penetrating gamma radiation or the less penetrating beta radiation that causes burns can cause external damage.
 The entry of even a very small amount of alpha or beta radiation–emitting particles into the body can cause internal damage to critical organs, such as, the gastrointestinal tract, thyroid gland and bone.
 These radiation–emitting particles can enter the body through consumption of contaminated water or food, by inhalation of contaminated dust or by absorption through cuts or abrasions.
-Internal radiation damage can be reduced by good personal hygiene and careful decontamination of food and water.
+Internal radiation damage can be reduced by good personal hygiene and the careful decontamination of food and water.
 The symptoms of internal radiation injuries include nausea, diarrhoea and vomiting.
 The severity of these symptoms is due to the extreme sensitivity of the gastrointestinal tract to radiation.
 The severity of the symptoms and the speed of onset after exposure are good indicators of the degree of radiation damage.
 The gastrointestinal damage can come from either an external or an internal radiation hazard.

 Protecting against penetrating external radiation

 Understanding the radiation hazards and knowing how to protect against the most dangerous form of residual penetrating external radiation, is critical to survival in an area of nuclear fallout.
 Time, distance and shielding are critical factors to survival.
 The level of radiation can be reduced and chances of survival increased by controlling the duration of exposure.
 It is important to get as far away from the radiation source as possible, as fast as possible.
 Finally, protecting the body using shielding material (ideally a NBC suit and respirator), is the best defence against nuclear fallout.
+Time

 Time is a critical factor to the survivor because radiation dosages are cumulative and radioactivity decreases or decays over time (radioactive half–life).
 Thus, a radioactive element decays or loses half of its radioactivity within a certain time.
 Obviously, the greatest hazard from fallout occurs immediately after detonation and the hazard decreases quickly over a relatively short time.
 Avoiding fallout areas until the radioactivity decays to safe levels gives the greatest chance of survival.
 The rule of thumb for radioactivity decay is that it decreases in intensity by a factor of ten for every sevenfold increase in time following the peak radiation level.
 For example, if a nuclear fallout area had a maximum radiation rate of 200 cgys per hour when fallout is complete, this rate would fall to 20 cgys per hour after just 7 hours; it would fall still further to 2 cgys per hour after 49 hours.
 Distance

 Because radiation intensity of penetrating gamma radiation decreases by the square of the distance from the source, the further away from the blast area, the greater one's chances of survival.
-For example, if exposed to 1,000 cgys of radiation standing 12 inches (60 cm), you would only receive 250 cgys, thus, when you double the distance, radiation decreases to (0.5)/2 or 0.25 the amount.
+For example, if exposed to 1,000 cgys of radiation standing 12 inches (60 cm) away from the source, you would only receive 250 cgys, thus, when you double the distance, radiation decreases to (0.5)/2 or 0.25 the amount.
 While this formula is valid for concentrated sources of radiation in small areas, it becomes more complicated for large areas of radiation such as fallout areas.
 Putting science to one side, to survive one has to get as far away from the blast area as fast as possible but this is easier said than done, bearing in mind, the total infrastructure will be destroyed.
 It is best to travel overland or by river and avoid the sea, as all the salt in it will be highly radioactive.Shielding

 Shielding oneself from radiation provides the greatest protection and is, perhaps, the only feasible thing to do under survival conditions.
 If shielding is not possible, get as far away from the blast area as quickly as one can.